medikoo/stream-promise/README.md

 Stream must be either readable or writable.

-In case of readable stream promise resolves with concatenated output, in case of writable streams resolves simply with `null`.
+In case of readable streams, promise resolves with concatenated output, in case of writable streams resolves simply with `null`.

-To achieve expected result stream should to be converted immediately after initialization.
+To achieve expected result stream should be converted immediately after initialization.

 ```javascript
 const streamPromise = require("stream-promise");